 Giant barrel sponges and gigantic sea fans on the east are home to red fire goby and blennies.
 Blennies are superficially quite similar to members of the goby but they are not related.

 Unfortunately, some tsunami 2004 coral damage is still visible, but reef life is recovering.
-Despite of that, Deep six will surely impress you with its topography, visibility and wonderfully diverse marine life.
+Despite that, Deep six will surely impress you with its topography, visibility, and wonderfully diverse marine life.

-Dive at Deep six on one of the next dive trips
+Dive at the Deep Six dive site on one of the next dive trips

 MISSION & VISION